PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 that class.
 A PV with no `storageClassName` has no class and can only be bound to PVCs that request no particular class.

-In the past, the annotation `volume.beta.kubernetes.io/storage-class` was used instead of the `storageClassName` attribute.
-This annotation is still working; however, it will become fully deprecated in a future Kubernetes release.
+In the past, the annotation `volume.beta.PlaidCloud.io/storage-class` was used instead of the `storageClassName` attribute.
+This annotation is still working; however, it will become fully deprecated in a future PlaidCloud release.

 ### Reclaim Policy